melcian404/melcian404.github.io/README.md

 </details>

 <details>
-	<summary>Enhancements Completed</summary>
+	<summary>Project Enhancements</summary>
 	The enhancements for this artifact were completed on March, 23, 2025.
 Enhancments include:

-	- Refined inline comments to be concise and descriptive for detailing each function of code.
+	* Refined inline comments to be concise and descriptive for detailing each function of code.

-	- Adding block comments to detail portions of code completed.
+	* Adding block comments to detail portions of code completed.

-	- Adding three complex objects of varying shapes, colors, sizes, and characteristics.
+	* Adding three complex objects of varying shapes, colors, sizes, and characteristics.

-	- Refined and combined object methods to reduce code redundancies.
+	* Refined and combined object methods to reduce code redundancies.
 </details>

 ## Enhancements Completed